Senth/facebook-cli/README.md

 # facebookcli
+## DISCLAIMER!!!
+Using this program violates Facebooks Terms and Services.
+I developed the program as a challenge to see what I could do.
+Use the program on your own risk!

+## Description
 Command Line Interface for various FB actions

 - **Birthday Wishes:** Automatically post birthday wishes to your friends on their wall (through messenger coming soon)